AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ---
-title: deepstream pong
+title: deepstream multiplayer pong
 ---

-This tutorial will explain how to turn an existing client browser game into a realtime multiplayer game using deepstream.io.
+This tutorial will explain how you can simply turn an existing client browser game into a realtime multiplayer game in x lines using deepstream.io, and turn your phone into a WII like remote in the process.

 ## Choosing a game